Installation Guide

 Download and Open the Installer

 Download the latest version of TK-mac from our homepage.
-Once the download is complete, locate the TK-mac.dmg file in your Downloads folder and double-click it to mount the disk image.
+Once the download is complete, locate the TK-mac-Installer.dmg file in your Downloads folder and double-click it to mount the disk image.

 2